 Huey’s more than just a young entrepreneur, he’s got a socially conscious side too.
 Nobody Loves The Hood has Huey paying tribute to everyone struggling back home and offering a little hope to the children.
 The quiet piano-driven beat offers the best chance yet to examine his lyricism…let’s just say his rhyme notebook isn’t exactly filled with Illmatic verses.
 The surprisingly thoughtful Glad 2 B Alive offers the most hope for a long career for Huey, he’s got something memorable to say and T-Pain drops the vocoder for a soulful chorus.
 Let’s remember Huey’s only 19 years old and his lyrics reflect it.
 At that age I was more concerned with getting gas money for my ’90 Pontiac sedan than making albums.
 Today’s hip-hop market uses artists and then tosses them aside, either Huey will mature as an artist or fade away after (hopefully) making some money.
 He’s obviously smart, let’s see if he can figure out how to stay in the game.

-Listen to More: Huey Written by Nathan S.
+Written by Nathan S. on Jun 21, 2007

-More From Huey
+More from Huey

 Commentsblog comments powered by Disqus